 The LED indicator on the top of the outer link provides a visual status of the robot.
 The LED indications and associated robot states are described below.
-Refer to Section 5 Troubleshooting on page 5-1 for more information on recovering from errors.

 The LED indicator does not reflect the robot's High Power status.
 To see the robot's High Power status, use the Front Panel indicator or a user-supplied indicator connected to the XFP connector.